ASIAN PEOPLES OF THE RAINFOREST

 the Andaman islands, the Philippines (Palawan island), and New Guinea.

 The Australoids were pushed farther into the forest by the arrival (about 7,000 years ago) of better farmers, the

-Proto-Malays from India and Burma who had brown skin, wavy hair, and more Caucasoid facial features.
+Proto-Malays from India and Burma who had brown skin, wavy hair, and facial features that anthropologists historically termed "Caucasoid".
 These people were pioneers of the domestication of plants.
 From 5,000 to 3,000 years ago, the Deutero-Malays arrived

 from southern China.
-They have Mongoloid features and today are the dominant people of Southeast Asia; almost none
+They have features that anthropologists historically termed "Mongoloid" and today are the dominant people of Southeast Asia; almost none

 are found in the rainforest.